ashirbad97/sld_webApp/README.md

 # sld_webApp

 ### Servers
-Development servers running on Hetzner(darkcloud and darkcloud2) Production servers on Baadal with domain readabled.com
+Development servers running on Hetzner(darkcloud and darkcloud2)\
+Production servers on Baadal with domain readabled.com
 ### Domains
-Other testing domain include : sldapp.tk
+Other testing domain include :\
-sldapp.ml
+readabled.com [Master Branch]\
+sldapp.tk\
+sldapp.ml\
 dyslx.ashirbad.me (to be removed soon)
 ### Multiple Apps
 Most of the development servers have multiple NodeJs instances running at the same time.
 These run in the localhost.